 - To start an appeal you, your doctor, or your representative, must contact us.
 For details on how to reach us for any purpose related to your appeal, go to Chapter 2, Section 1 and look for the section called How to contact us when you are making an appeal about your medical care. - If you are asking for a standard appeal, make your standard appeal in writing by submitting a request.
-You may also ask for an appeal by calling us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - o If you have someone appealing our decision for you other than your doctor, your appeal must include an Appointment of Representative form authorizing this person to represent you.
-If your doctor or other prescriber is asking that a service or item you are already getting be continued during your appeal, you may need to give your doctor or other prescriber your permission as your representative.
+You may also ask for an appeal by calling us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - 2.
+If you have someone appealing our decision for you other than your doctor, your appeal must include an Appointment of Representative form authorizing this person to represent you.
 (To get the form, call Member Services (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-It is also available on Medicare's website at https://www.cms.hhs.gov/cmsforms/downloads/cms1696.pdf or on our website at www.hamaspik.com.
-While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
+It is also available on Medicare's website at: www.cms.gov/Medicare/CMS-Forms/CMS-Forms /downloads /cms1696.pdf. - O While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
 If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal.

-- If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
+If this happens, we will send you a written notice explaining your right to ask the Independent Review Organization to review our decision to dismiss your appeal. - If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
 If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
-Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a free copy of the information regarding your medical decision and add more information to support your appeal. - You have the right to ask us for a free copy of the information regarding your appeal. - o If you wish, you and your doctor may give us additional information to support your appeal.
+Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal.

+- You can ask for a copy of the information regarding your medical decision and add more information to support your appeal. - You have the right to ask us for a copy of the information regarding your appeal.
+We are allowed to charge a fee for copying and sending this information to you. - If you wish, you and your doctor may give us additional information to support your appeal.